OmarCloud20/CDKTF-Tutorial/README.md

 4. I will go over the `main.py` code and the final `main.py` file will provided at the end of the section.

 - In the `main.py` file, import the `TerraformOutput`, `TerraformAsset` and `AssetType` classes from the `cdktf` module.
-[Assets](https://developer.hashicorp.com/terraform/cdktf/concepts/assets) construct is introduced in CDK for Terraform v0.4+ and is used to package a local directory and python file into a zip file.
+The [Asset](https://developer.hashicorp.com/terraform/cdktf/concepts/assets) construct was introduced in CDK for Terraform v0.4+ and is used to package our local directory and python file into a zip file.
 The `TerraformOutput` construct is used to create an output for the Lambda function url.
 The `AssetType` is used to specify the type of asset.

 The final import statements should look like this: